alonsodomin/quckoo/README.md

 sbt package
 ```

-### Bootstrapping DEV environment
+### Sandbox environment

-The repository ships with a `Vagrantfile` in its root folder for ease the setup of a DEV environment.
+The repository ships with a `Vagrantfile` in its root folder for ease the setup of a Sandboxed environment.
 This Vagrant configuration
 will create a virtual machine in the host computer and deploy into it the required components of the architecture as
 Docker containers.
 To start this environment issue following command in a terminal window from inside your working copy: